Jonathan2251/lbd/source/gpu.rst

   :scale: 50 %

   Point is inside or outside of 3D object

+How does OpenGL render (draw) the inner face of a triangle?

+OpenGL does NOT determine front/back in world space.

+When the camera moves to the inner space of a object:

+-  The projection changes
+-  The triangle’s screen‑space orientation changes
+-  CCW ↔ CW flips
+-  So the GPU flips front/back classification

 .. rubric:: OpenGL uses counter clockwise and pointing outwards as default [#vbo]_.
 .. code-block:: c++